 Tip #2: Be brief but accurate

 I will first observe the trends to measure viability.
-The most common way to measure profitability is by using Return on Investment (ROI) which is by dividing net profit by total assets.
-Using ROI is beneficial as it provides a comparative analysis and serves as the indicator of other performance ingredients as well.
+The most common way to measure profitability is by using Return on Investment (ROI) by dividing net profit by total assets.
+Using ROI is beneficial as it provides a comparative analysis and serves as the indicator of other performance ingredients.

-This question requires candidates to be well aware of measurements and metrics to be monitored.
+This question requires candidates to know the measurements and metrics to be monitored.

 Tip #1: Name several metrics that ought to be monitored